×

 • Romans 15:24

-Paul saw that his ministry was complete in the region from Jerusalem east to Illyricum (modern Croatia) and he made plans to visit the believers in Rome, as he traveled west to Spain.
+Paul saw that his ministry was complete in the regions from Jerusalem to Illyricum (modern Croatia) and he makes plans to visit the believers in Rome, as he travels west to Spain.

 Paul thinks very highly of the believers in Rome and knows he will enjoy and be encouraged by their company.
-In Romans chapter 1:11-12 he more fully explained what he hoped to gain from his visit with the believers in Rome:
+In Chapter 1, he more fully explained what he hoped to gain from his visit with the believers in Rome:

 “For I long to see you so that I may impart some spiritual gift to you, that you may be established; that is, that I may be encouraged together with you while among you, each of us by the other’s faith, both yours and mine.”

-Paul hoped to encourage the believers and help them grow and knew that the time together would encourage him as well.
-Throughout Romans, Paul has emphasized the importance of believers caring for one another.
-In Romans 12 Paul talked about the church as a body, with each member doing its part.
+Paul hoped to encourage the believers there and help them grow.
+He knew that the time together would encourage him as well.
+Throughout this letter to the Romans, Paul has emphasized the importance of believers caring for one another.
+In Romans 12, Paul talked about the church as a body, with each member doing its part to help the others, and to work together to serve the Head, which is Christ.
 Paul planned to visit and encourage the believers in person and knew they would do the same for him and help him with his physical needs as well.

 Biblical Text